Nearly 1,500 household businesses converted into enterprises in six months

 HÀ NỘI — Nearly 1,500 household businesses officially transitioned into registered enterprises in the first half of 2025, with 910 making the switch in June alone, accounting for almost two-thirds of the total.

-This information was revealed by Director of the Ministry of Finance's Department of Taxation Mai Xuân Thành in a meeting on Wednesday.
+This information was revealed by Director of the Ministry of Finance's Department of Taxation (formerly the General Department of Taxation) Mai Xuân Thành at a meeting on Wednesday.

-The trend reflects growing momentum as Việt Nam pushes for private sector formalisation under Resolution 68-NQ/TW Issued on May 4, Resolution 68 aims to boost Việt Nam’s private sector as a key pillar of the national economy.
+The trend reflects growing momentum as Việt Nam pushes for private sector formalisation under Resolution 68-NQ/TW issued on May 4, 2025.
+Resolution 68 aims to boost Việt Nam’s private sector as a key pillar of the national economy.

 As of June 30, over 47,000 household businesses had registered for e-invoices – surpassing the target by 125 per cent.